hardbyte/python-can/doc/bus.rst

+.. _can.bus:

 Bus
 ---

 The :class:`~can.Bus` class, as the name suggests, provides an abstraction of a CAN bus.
-The bus can provide a wrapper around a physical CAN Bus using a Kvaser, or it can wrap a virtual CAN Bus.
+The bus provides a wrapper around a physical or virtual CAN Bus.
+Where the interface supports it, message filtering is carried out for each bus.

+API
+''''

+.. autoclass:: can.BusABC
+    :members:

 Transmitting
 ''''''''''''